Malia Cohen

-Malia M. Cohen (born December 16, 1977) is an American politician serving as the California State Controller following the 2022 election.
-A member of the Democratic Party, Cohen previously served as the Chair of the California California State Board of Equalization from the 2nd district, which covers 23 counties in California and a population of approximately 9.5 million people, and as President of the San Francisco Board of Supervisors, representing District 10.
+Malia M. Cohen (born December 16, 1977) is an American politician serving as the 33rd Controller of California since 2023.
+A member of the Democratic Party, Cohen previously served as Chair of the California State Board of Equalization from the 2nd district from 2019 to 2023 and as President of the San Francisco Board of Supervisors from District 10 from 2011 to 2019.

+She is the seventh African American to hold statewide office following Wilson Riles, Mervyn Dymally, Kamala Harris, Tony Thurmond, Shirley Weber and Laphonza Butler.

 Early life and education

-Cohen grew up the eldest of five girls in the Richmond District in San Francisco and graduated from Lowell High School.
+Cohen was born in San Francisco on December 16, 1977.
+The eldest of five girls, she grew up in the Richmond District in San Francisco and graduated from Lowell High School.
 Her mother was a social worker and her father a telecommunication worker.
-Cohen later moved to Portola neighborhood before buying a condominium in the Bayview neighborhood by Candlestick Park in 2006.
-The condo was foreclosed before 2010 following the 2007–2008 financial crisis.

 Cohen earned a bachelor's degree in political science from Fisk University and a graduate degree in political science from Carnegie Mellon University.

 Career

 Cohen worked as a field organizer for Gavin Newsom in the 2003 San Francisco mayoral election and as his confidential secretary for two years when he was mayor.
-After the Mayor's Office, Cohen worked as a legislative aide for San Mateo Supervisor Rose Jacobs Gibson.
+After leaving Newsom's office, Cohen worked as a legislative aide for San Mateo County supervisor Rose Jacobs Gibson.